William Henry Minerd was born on Aug. 9, 1855, likely in Connellsville, Fayette County, PA, the son of John V.S. and Elizabeth (Livingston) Minerd.

 At a young age, William moved with his parents to Ironton, Lawrence County, OH, where his father worked in the coal mines.
 In about 1867, after his father's discharge from the Civil War, the family returned to Fayette County for good.

-In 1879, William married Missouri "Zouri" Katherine Shelkey (1857-1939), a native of Flatwoods, Fayette County, and the daughter of Abraham and Rachel (Johnson) Shelkey, said to have been "pioneer residents of the county."
+In 1879, when he was age 24, William married 22-year-old Missouri "Zouri" Katherine Shelkey (1857-1939), a native of Flatwoods, Fayette County.
+She was the daughter of Abram and Rachel (Johnson) Shelkey, said to have been "pioneer residents of the county."

 In the 1880s and '90s, William was a coal mine laborer, and they resided in the Vanderbilt area.
 In the 1910s, he was watchman at the "For.
 Works" in Uniontown and resided at 4 Wilson Street and at 440 Evans Street.